aceslowman/threejs_procedural/taskell.md

     * [ ] Need to kill all active workers when renderer changes.
     * [x] Terrain is not showing up displaced.
     * [ ] Light brightness has to be ludicrously high to show up in the raycasting renderer.
-- [feature] implement adjustable smoothing on Terrain mesh
+- [feature] implement first person camera mode
-    > This can be done using THREE.SubdivisionModifier on the Terrain mesh.
+    > this should be the beginning of my integration of ammo.js. size isn't a huge concern, and the possibility of threading using web-workers at least addresses my future performance concerns.
+    * [ ] install ammo.js
+    * [ ]

 ## Done